delta-exchange/slate/source/includes/_changelog.md

 # Changelog

 ## 11.12.25
-1. Added a new WebSocket system_status channel which includes maintenance events such as maintenance_scheduled, maintenance_started, maintenance_finished, and maintenance_cancel, along with real-time system status updates (live, api_fallback, degraded_mode) and an initial snapshot event providing the current system state.
+1. Added a new WebSocket system_status channel which includes maintenance events such as maintenance_scheduled, maintenance_started, maintenance_finished, and maintenance_cancelled, along with real-time system status updates (live, api_fallback, degraded_mode) and an initial snapshot event providing the current system state.
 2. We will be deprecating the announcements channel on 28 February 2026.
 All maintenance-related updates will be migrated to and provided through the system_status channel.

 ## 08.10.25